docusign/1fe/README.md

-# 1FE (One Frontend) 🚀
+# 1fe (One Frontend) 🚀

-MonoRepo containing the main packages owned and supported by the 1fe team.
+A micro-frontend platform that allows teams to focus on creating experiences for the front end utilizing shared utilities and governance controls provided by a single platform team.
+1fe achieves this by standardizing the development, deployment and execution of frontend experiences.

+Visit our [documentation site](https://1fe.com/getting-started/installation/) for comprehensive guides and API references.

 ## 📋 Prerequisites